PomBSV/M5_Peer_knowledge_transfer/README.md

 # **Case study**
-Architecture of a new financial perspectives model
+Architecture of the activities related to financial assessement and projectios of the SB insurance

 Author : Maya Polanco

 Date: 29.06.2020

 ## Objective:
-Create a new architecture for the activities relating the financial calculations of the supplementary benefits insurance.
+Develope an alternative architecture for the activities relating the financial calculations of the supplementary benefits insurance.

 ## Initial situation